Archive for December, 2011

 You want a rant, I’ll give you a rant.

-Bonds gets slap on the wrist after $50 million dollars and 9 years:
+Bonds after $50 million dollars and 9 years:

 ….
 Nearly nine years, thousands of attorneys' hours and reportedly more than $50 million of taxpayer money later, Barry Bonds has finally received notice of punishment for what prosecutors insist was his lying under oath about using performance-enhancing drugs.